We discuss the following topics in this blog:

 With the assimilation of digital and physical characteristics, the digital twin enables real time monitoring of product development, processes and timely data analysis to forestall concern well in advance.
 Also, allow to take preventive measures to avoid downtime, explore new revenue streams, increase QoS, and augmenting new features during the product development cycle.

-With the real time access to data on operational, maintenance and health data of physical twin allows running diagnostic operations in terms of identifying root issues and assessing product characteristics that allows strengthening contingency planning as well as predicting its performance.
-The digital twin can embed into the control-loop to ascertain changes which later can be amended based on the resulting parameters to deal with the mounting exigencies.
+With the real-time access to data on operational, maintenance and health data of physical twin allows running diagnostic operations in terms of identifying root issues and assessing product characteristics that allow strengthening contingency planning as well as predicting its performance.
+The digital twin can embed into the control loop to ascertain changes which later can be amended based on the resulting parameters to deal with the mounting exigencies.

 What are Some New Business and Application Possibilities?

 With a digital twin, various virtual versions (3D modelling) of product attributes are captured, which can be used for further exploration of new and customised product development approach.
 The advancement in data science and machine learning technologies have help to expedite the analysis of the enormous amount of data generated in various iterations, which eventually be used to develop insights for the potential business uses cases and new business streams.
 So far, digital twin initiatives intend to focus on complex, high-cost systems.
 However, in the future with the advancement of IOT, communication networks and virtual simulation modeling, developing a comprehensive digital twin solution across all the industries doesn’t seem far-fetched.